seL4/microkit/docs/manual.md

 To avoid this behaviour, the call to `armv8_switch_to_el1` should be replaced with `armv8_switch_to_el2` in this `do_go_exec` function.

+## Ariane (CVA6)

+Initial support is available for the CVA6 (formerly Ariane) core design on the Digilent Genesys2 board.
+CVA6 is an open-source RISC-V (rv64i) processor.

+Microkit support expects that a compatible RISC-V SBI (e.g OpenSBI) has executed before jumping to the beginning of the loader image.

+Note that the loader link address is 0x90000000 and this is where the binary must be located and where OpenSBI (or U-Boot) should begin execution.

+You may compile OpenSBI with the Microkit image as a payload, or alternately install OpenSBI (with U-Boot optionally) to the SD card.

+If you are booting from U-Boot, use the following command to start the system image:
+    => go 0x90000000

+Note that the OpenSBI version from the CVA6 SDK at the time of writing has issues when booting.
+It is recommended to use the mainline OpenSBI.

 ## Adding Platform Support

 The following section is a guide for adding support for a new platform to Microkit.